FREQUENTLY ASKED QUESTIONS

 b.
 Write until I’ve completed a first draft, grudgingly accepting that it sucks.

 c.
 Revise and rewrite that draft until I know it’s the best I can do.

 d.
 Set that polished draft aside for a few weeks (or months), revisit it, and marvel at how much better it could be.

 e.
 Repeat c. and d. until I finally admit that I’ll never do any better, which usually takes a few years.

 No. I’m no guide through the world of traditional publishing.
 The conventional wisdom says you must have an agent in order to work with a major publisher.
 I published my first book with a major publisher and without an agent.
 That book was not a hit, and so my second book ended up right back on the slush pile until I self-published it.

 In fact, perhaps you can help me, dear reader.
-If you know of any agents looking for a non-prolific pornographer of violence who writes unpopular books, be sure to send them my way.
+If you know of any agents looking for a non-prolific pornographer of violence , be sure to send them my way.
 Thanks.